 It’s been almost two years since Sony launched the WF-1000XM3, its flagship true wireless earbuds.
 Since then, we’ve been patiently waiting to see what Sony would do for a follow-up, especially given how the noise-canceling true wireless earbud category has exploded in the intervening time.
-Today, thanks to an anonymous poster on Reddit, we might finally have our first glimpse at Sony’s next ANC earbuds, the WF-1000XM4 — and they’re nothing like Sony’s previous efforts.
+This week, a newly leaked set of images gives what we believe to be our best look so far at Sony’s follow-up, the WF-1000XM4 — and they’re nothing like Sony’s previous efforts.

-The image, which is purportedly from the product box and not the actual earbuds themselves, shows a rounded body with a vented opening near the top, and a very prominent copper cylinder shape jutting out from the main earbud body.
+The design is a departure from the current WF-1000XM3, to put it mildly.
+It uses a rounded body with a vented opening near the top, and a very prominent copper cylinder shape jutting out from the main earbud body.

-The eartip looks like it’s made of memory foam, which would be a departure from Sony’s use of silicone sleeves on the WF-1000XM3 and WF-SP800N.
-Unlike those models, however, the leaked image shows a much more compact overall shape that won’t protrude from the ear nearly as much as the XM3 or SP800N.
+The eartip looks like it’s made of memory foam, which would be a change from Sony’s use of silicone sleeves on the WF-1000XM3 and WF-SP800N.
+Unlike those models, however, the leaked images show a much more compact overall shape that won’t protrude from the ear nearly as much as the XM3 or SP800N.
 Based on the proportions of the eartip to the body in the leaked image, I’m guessing these earbuds will be a tad bigger than the Jabra Elite 85t, but smaller than Sony’s previous models.

 I suspect the price will stay the same at $320 because that’s exactly what Sony did when it replaced the WH-1000XM3 with the XM4 model.
 As for timing, given that the WF-1000XM3 debuted in August 2019, I think we will see the WF-1000XM4 no later than August 2021.